AllenInstitute/coupledAE/README.md

 **About this repository**

-This repository contains codes and data files for the analysis presented in the NeurIPS 2019 proceedings.
+This repository contains codes for the analysis presented in the NeurIPS 2019 proceedings.

 [Poster](./Gala_NeurIPS_2019_poster.pdf)